tru-technoid/Bank_Management_System/README.md

 # Banking Management System - TRU's

-This project demonstrate a simple, user-friendly banking application that allows users to create an account, log in, and perform various banking operations such as checking balances, depositing, withdrawing, and viewing recent transactions.
+This project demonstrate a user-friendly banking application that allows users to create an account, log in, and perform various banking operations such as checking balances, depositing, withdrawing, and viewing recent transactions.
 The system uses a JSON file to store user account data and transaction records.

 ## Features